ZhoulabCPH/MAIGGT/README.md

 Note: The above code uses relative paths by default, and all results will be automatically saved accordingly.
 You may modify the paths to store the results in any desired location.
 ```

+## Web tool
+we have deployed the WISE-BRCA from the MAIGGT on the web [WISE-BRCA](http://WISE-BRCA.com) to facilitate use by clinicians who may not be familiar with programming (Figure R3).
+In the future, we will continue to expand this web application to implement all functionalities of the MAIGGT.